Make Your Logs Work for You

 Here is a non-exhaustive list of data you should not include in logs:

-• financial information, such as account numbers and credit card numbers
+• Financial information, such as account numbers and credit card numbers

-• security-sensitive data, such as encryption keys or passwords
+• Security-sensitive data, such as encryption keys or passwords

 Include the Stack Trace When Logging Exceptions